If you are looking to start the procurement process for finding a travel management company, you may want to create a RFP (request for proposal).

-On the other hand we recommend meeting with potential TMC’s prior to releasing an RFP.
-Not only could this save you time and money, but also give you an insight into the suitability, capability and cultural fit of that business which are key ingredients to finding your perfect partner.
+On the other hand, we recommend meeting with potential TMC’s prior to releasing an RFP.
+Not only could this save you time and money, but also give you an insight into the suitability, capability, and cultural fit of that business which are key ingredients to finding your perfect partner.

 Should an RFP contain a benchmarking exercise?

-From a TMC perspective, we are asked to provide benchmark exercises within RFP’s, however there are so many deciding factors as to what pricing you will receive back.
+From a TMC perspective, we are asked to provide benchmark exercises within RFP’s, however, there are so many deciding factors as to what pricing you will receive back.

-These will be dependant on the timing that each TMC receive the RFP document, the availability, which is not always based on a first come first served basis due to the global world we live in and the fluctuation in availability.
+These will be dependant on the timing that each TMC receives the RFP document, the availability, which is not always based on a first come first served basis due to the global world we live in and the fluctuation in availability.

-We have had requests that the quotes all must take place on a certain date and time to create a level playing field, however this is difficult to mandate and quantify from an accessing perspective.
+We have had requests that the quotes all must take place on a certain date and time to create a level playing field, however, this is difficult to mandate and quantify from an accessing perspective.

-We live in world whereby quotes can be obtained within seconds online from various sources so providing competitive pricing is stage one of being a good TMC.
+We live in a world whereby quotes can be obtained within seconds online from various sources so providing competitive pricing is stage one of being a good TMC.

-We recommend seeing a live demo of the TMC’ self booking tool will not only see the pricing but also see the booking platform and its capabilities that your bookers/travellers will potentially be using.
+We recommend seeing a live demo of the TMC’ self-booking tool will not only see the pricing but also see the booking platform and its capabilities that your bookers/travellers will potentially be using.

 What questions should I ask the travel management company in the RFP?

-The standard questions surrounding booking flights, hotels, rail and car hire should be a given for any TMC.
+The standard questions surrounding booking flights, hotels, rail, and car hire should be a given for any TMC.